|Code:||MA2 (FP makP)|

 |Syllabus of lectures:|

-- The theory of capital, interest rates, savings, investment and investment multiplier.
+The theory of interest, savings, consumption, investment and investment multiplier.

-- The theory of business cycle, real and monetary cycles, economics growth and the models of economics growth (Solow's model of the economic growth, Cob-Douglas's production function).
+The theory of business cycles, real and monetary cycles, economic growth and the models of economic growth (Solow's Growth Model, Cobb-Douglas Production Function, Endogenous Growth Theory).

 |Syllabus of numerical exercises:|